Minimal deployment for development and testing

 Development environment deployment architecture diagram for BMC Digital Workplace Basic

 To simplify the diagram, BMC Remedy Single Sign-On (BMC Remedy SSO) is not included.
-A BMC Remedy SSO architecture diagram is available in the Remedy SSO overview in the BMC Remedy SSO documentation.
+A BMC Remedy SSO architecture diagram is available in in the BMC Remedy SSO documentation.

 BMC Digital Workplace integrates with other systems by using a variety of providers.
 The application can expose aspects of other IT applications through the UI, or it can use other applications to aid or enhance core BMC Digital Workplace functionality.
 For example, BMC Digital Workplace integrates with modules in BMC Remedy IT Service Management (Remedy ITSM) to submit service requests and to search for knowledge articles.
 Providers handle integrations with BMC Digital Workplace.